famstagency/streamplay/README.md

 StreamPlay is a lightweight open-source video player built for StreamTape links.
 It extracts the direct stream from a StreamTape URL and plays it in a clean, modern, responsive interface with dark/light mode, keyboard controls, picture-in-picture, playback speed, volume controls, and more.

 This project was developed by **[Famst Agency](https://famstagency.com/)** as a free tool for the community.

+To use StreamPlay, simply clone the repository and run it locally (see instructions below).

 ---